Are you still keeping your New Year’s resolutions? If the answer is yes, congratulations! You survived Quitter’s Day!

 Studies have shown that expressing gratitude, feeling pride over accomplishments and having compassion for others can help with your self-control.

 Follow these tips to make your resolutions stick.
 And if, after a while, you find yourself struggling, don’t worry.
 Just start again!
 Click here for tips to get back on track.
-To learn how the BodyKey SmartLoss program or other Nutrilite products can help with your goals, visit the websites for Amway US or Amway Canada.
+To learn more about how Amway products can help you reach your goals, talk to an Amway Business Owner or click on the links below.